RemoteToHome-io/wg-udp-relay/README.md

 **Important security note:**

-This type of relay intentionally does not have the ability to decrypt or modify the WireGuard VPN tunnel traffic (it does not have access to the client/server decryption keys) so you do not have to expose unencrypted data steam to the cloud.
+This type of relay intentionally does not have the ability to decrypt or modify the WireGuard VPN tunnel traffic (it does not have access to the client/server decryption keys) so you do not have to expose your unencrypted data steam to the cloud.
 It simply allows you to "bounce" the encrypted tunnel via a public server to assist with international routing performance or bypass endpoint restrictions.
 This relay also features the ability to listen on multiple ports, so you could send your VPN client traffic on ports such as 443/UDP to make it appear more like HTTPS/3 QUIC UDP traffic or 3478/UDP for STUN/TURN, which can help bypass port restrictions and some types of throttling on a remote travel network.

 ## To-do / coming soon:
 - Anycast routing - explore adding Anycast support with Vultr or DigitalOcean